nlordell/p8-controller/README.md

 ```sh
 pico8 -i pipein -o pipeout
 ```

+This would have a major advantage over using standard input and output in that `SERIAL` commands will not freeze PICO-8 when there is no data.
+For example, starting a game with extended controller support without properly attaching a controller to the PICO-8 process's standard input and output will cause PICO-8 to freeze.

 However, there are a couple of issues with this approach:
 - Named pipe APIs aren't portable across Windows and Linux and have slightly different scemantics.